Arduino: Ivrea origins and the Open Source microcontroller revolution

 • loop() — run repeatedly

-Arduino transforms electronics from a specialist discipline into a basic competence for designers, artists, teachers, STEM students, makers.
-By 2010 it is used in:
+Arduino is transforming electronics from a specialist discipline into a basic competence for designers, artists, teachers, STEM students.
+Early concrete use cases include:

 In the Italian context

 References: Arduino (2005, Interaction Design Institute Ivrea).
 Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, David Mellis.
 Atmel ATmega8 microcontroller.
 Wiring framework (Hernando Barragán, 2003).
 CC BY-SA schematics licence.
-Open source Java IDE.
-Qualcomm acquisition (2024).
+Open Source Java IDE.

 Need support?
 Under attack?
 Service Status